Paulo Pereira (handballer): Portugal

 He is best known for leading his national team to their best place in history, reaching the sixth place at the EHF EURO 2020 tournament.
 A monumental achievement for a team that had not been qualified for the competition for 14 years and over seven times of qualification.
 He led the team to compete for the first time in the men's Olympic handball tournament at the 2020 Summer Olympics in Tokyo, finishing in ninth place.
-In 2021, he successfully qualified the team for the World Championship after 17 years of absence (2003) and led them to an all-time best tenth place.
+In 2021, he qualified the team for the World Championship after 17 years of absence (2003) and led them to an all-time best tenth place.